EconJohn/Linear-Expenditure-System/README.md

 1) Estimate substance expenditure using one of the 4 methods above.
 2) Center the data around such a process for an estimate of supernumary income.
 3) Run system of linear equations using SUR econometric method (get this from R package "systemfit").

+The system should be able to deal with the appropriate requirements such as those shown by GLS.
+This should not be an issue if we are able to use other packages as well.

+#Data
+A dataset has been pulled from statscanada data on quarterly consumer spending from 1999-2019 (approx 80 observations).